 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-Unit census dates currently displaying for 2019 are indicative and subject to change.
-Finalised census dates for 2019 will be available from the 1st October 2023.
+Unit census dates currently displaying for 2024 are indicative and subject to change.
+Finalised census dates for 2024 will be available from the 1st October 2023.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

-- Appraise healthcare organisations governance systems.
+- Evaluate healthcare organisations' governance systems.

-Please note: international students should refer to this page to get an indicative course cost.
+Please note: international students should refer to What is an indicative Fee? to get an indicative course cost.